 Recology provides compost, trash, and recyclable collection and processing in San Francisco.
 Recology charges a uniform price based on commercial bin size.
 The district scale AeMBR produces approximately 1.1 m3 (1.5 yd3) of dewater solids per week.
 Recology charges $446 for weekly pick-up of a 1.5 yd3 container.
 An additional surcharge of $0.091 per lb is applied to 1.5 yd3 containers in excess of 205 kg (450 lb) (Recology 2017).
 The mass of 1.5 yd3 of biosolids is approximately 1,220 kg (2,700 lb), corresponding to a density of 1,070 kg/m3.
 Total annual disposal cost was estimated to be $45,200.
 To incentivize composting and recycling, Recology applies a diversion discount based on the volumetric fraction of waste that avoids landfill disposal, however this was not applied in the cost analysis because of uncertainty about the magnitude of the discount.

+To ensure a fair comparison, we included estimated utility costs associated with disposal of AeMBR waste activated sludge to the sanitary sewer for the district sewered scenario based on the 2017 non-residential rate schedule for San Francisco’s wastewater service (SFWPS 2017b).
+The non-residential rate schedule assesses cost based on the volume of wastewater discharged plus surcharges per pound of COD, TSS and oil and grease sent to the sanitary sewer.
+A fee of $6.45 was assessed per 1,000 cubic foot (Ccf) of wastewater discharged.
+Surcharges of $0.46 and $0.87 per pound of COD and TSS were added based on output of the GPS-X™ model.
+The district mixed wastewater scenario discharges 25,000 pounds of TSS and 31,000 pounds of COD to the sanitary sewer annually.
+The district graywater scenario discharges 8,000 pounds of both TSS and COD annually.